xiaopv/xiaopv.github.io/_teaching/2021-spring-mat334.md

 ## Examinations

  There will be two midterm exams and one final exam.
 Each exam is worth 15% of your overall grade.
 All exams will be oral.
 Details will be explained in class.
-Exams tentatively scheduled for Tuesday, March 9, Thursday, April 8, and Thursday, May 13, 2021.
+Exams tentatively scheduled for Tuesday, March 9, Thursday, April 8, and Tuesday, May 11, 2021.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 ## Journals